AtelierSoude/OpenRepairPlatform/README.md

 ## Run the application (in Develop mode only)

-1.Set django variables in `deployment/django/django.env`

-2.Set postgres variables in `deployment/postgres/postgres.env`
+1.Set django, postgres and nginx/domain variables in `ateliersoude/.env`

-3.Set nginx domaine name in `deployment/nginx/nginx.env`

-4.Run the following command:
+2.Run the following command:

 ```
 docker-compose up
 ```
 You can then access `http://127.0.0.1:8000/` with the admin user `admin@example.com` // `adminpass`

-5.Create an organization within the `http://127.0.0.1:8000/organizations` path and you can start everythings else
+3.Create an organization within the `http://127.0.0.1:8000/organizations` path and you can start everythings else

 ### Debug with Visual Studio Code